sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 This system will be accessible for the user, buyer, seller, Trainer and subject Matter experts.

 ###	User Registration and Authentication:
-- Users should be able to create accounts with personal information.
+- Users should be able to create accounts with their personal information.
 - Secure login authentication to protect user data.

 ###	User Profiles:
 - Ability to create and manage profiles for pets and owners.
-- Include information such as pet breed, age, medical history, and owner contact details.
+- Include information such as pet breed, age, medical history(Pet License Included), and owner contact details.

 ###	Dashboard:
 - A personalized dashboard for each user displaying relevant information.
-- Notifications for upcoming vet appointments, vaccination reminders, and wellness tips.
+- Notifications for selling and buying the animals, variety of grooming products, upcoming vet appointments, vaccination reminders, and wellness tips.

 ###	Pet Health Records:
 - An organized repository for storing and updating pet health records.